minprog/platforms/flask/projects/homepage/index.md

 Be sure to have:

-- Prepared yourself using the video lectures
+- prepared yourself using the video lectures, and
-- Created a GitHub repository via GitHub Classroom
+- created a GitHub repository via GitHub Classroom.

-### Your First Webpage
+## Your First Webpage

 Okay, let's add a simple webpage to your repository.
 First, on your working repository page (https://github.com/uva-webapps/homepage-username), click on the green "Clone or download" button.
 Copy the "Clone with HTTPS" link to your clipboard (if familiar with SSH, you can use that instead).